 We're here for you.
 Our Autoplan insurance products and services are available through more than 900 independent brokers.
 Our driver licensing services are available through approximately 120 offices, including expressways, Service BC centres and appointed agents' offices throughout B.C.
-And if you have a claim, you can report it anytime through our 24-hour telephone claims line.
+And if you have a claim, you can report it anytime either online or through our 24-hour telephone claims line.

 nearest service location at icbc.com.

 Now that I'm in B.C., how long can I use my driver's licence from another place?

 If you move to B.C., you can use your valid driver's licence from another province or country for up to 90 days.

 If you're a tourist, you can drive in B.C. for up to six months as long as you have a valid driver's licence from outside B.C.
 After that time, you need a valid B.C. driver's licence to drive here.

 If you're a temporary foreign worker in the Seasonal Agricultural Workers Program, you can use your valid driver's licence from another country for up to one year before needing to get a B.C. driver's licence.